-The story about Chinese New Year:
+The story of Chinese New Year

 In the old days, there was a monster lived near a village.
 This monster was called ‘Year Monster’.
 It doesn’t like red and it doesn’t like noise.
-So villagers would stick red paper on their doors and red fire crackers were lit to make loud noises so as to scare the monster.
+So villagers would stick red paper on their doors and red firecrackers were lit to make loud noises so as to scare the monster.
 When the villagers knew that the monster had gone, they would greet and bless each other.
-That’s why Chinese people lit fire crackers and stick red blessing note on our door.
+That’s why Chinese people lit firecrackers and stick red blessing note on our door.

 A new tradition now is to send Chinese New Year greeting cards, in the past this was not done but now that families are so spread out around the world people send cards with the good wishes for the New Year.
 And now that we live in the internet world you can even send Chinese New Year Greeting Cards.
 Send one to a Chinese friend of yours!